sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 #### Listen Web API requests

+First, Web Console is watching all requests via XMLHttpRequest, and if the response header contains the specific header for Web Console, then console is installed into the target element.
+Last year, I have added "`X-Web-Console-Session-Id`" as a custom header for browser extensions, and so we can use this header to detect either the `console` method is fired.

-If the configuration like above is enabled, Web Console always inserts its script code into the head of the `<head>` tag as following:
+And so, if the configuration like above is enabled, Web Console always inserts its script code into the head of the `<head>` tag as following:

 ```html